Theoretical Vs Actual Food Cost Calculation

 "timestamp_utc": event.timestamp_utc.isoformat(),

-"variance_bucket": variance_bucket,
+"variance_bucket": bucket_for(event.waste_type),

-"effective_quantity": effective_quantity,
+"effective_quantity": effective_qty,

 "cost_impact": cost_impact,

-"routing_status": "posted"
+"routing_status": "posted",

 }